universal-ctags/ctags/docs/optlib.rst

 Regular expression (regex) engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Universal-ctags currently uses the same regex engine as Exuberant-ctags does:
+Universal-ctags currently uses the same regex engine as Exuberant-ctags:
 the POSIX.2 regex engine in GNU glibc-2.10.1.
 By default it uses the Extended
 Regular Expressions (ERE) syntax, as used by most engines today; however it does
 *not* support many of the "modern" extensions such as lazy captures,